 First, type in your keyword in the search bar to generate relevant results.
 Next click on any pin that you are drawn to, has a catchy title or stands out.
 You can see immediately how popular that pin is by looking at the repin count (the little pin symbol followed by a number).
 However, just this metric doesn’t give you the whole story, you also need to look at the date that the article was published.
 For example, you may see two pins with a repin count of 2k.
 One might have been published in 2014 and the other in the last few months.
 The second one would be a better topic to look further into.

-Action Step: create a new spreadsheet or make a copy of my spreadsheet example and make a note of any potential topic including the headline, URL it links to, repin count and age of pin.
+Action Step: create a new spreadsheet or download my post research template and make a note of any potential topic including the headline, URL it links to, repin count and age of pin.
 You now have yourself a nice wee list of content ideas.

 Note: You don’t want to copy anyone’s work, that’s not cool.
 You can take ideas, make them your own and put your own spin on them.